 That morning, we left the campground for a scenic ride along the Kancamagus Highway.

-Our plan was to leisurely drive the beautiful scenic highway, stopping at all the turnoffs along the way and just take our time until we made our way to the Cog Railway.
+Our plan was to leisurely drive the beautiful scenic highway, stopping at all the turnoffs along the way and just taking our time until we made our way to the Cog Railway.

-Since we didn’t really have a time schedule, I packed my husband and me a picnic lunch to eat at one of the stop-offs or anyplace we saw that might make a nice picnic area.
+Since we didn’t really have a time schedule, I packed a picnic lunch to eat at one of the stop-offs or any place we saw that might make a nice picnic area.